codeigniter4/shield/docs/concepts.md

     find acceptable.
 You should use either this validator or the `DictionaryValidator`, not both.
     This is disabled by default.

-You can choose which validators are used in `Config\Auth->passwordValidators`:
+You can choose which validators are used in `Config\Auth::$passwordValidators`:

 ```php
 public $passwordValidators = [